arcangelofranco/Naive-RAG-Assistant/README.md

 ```

 This procedure is acceptable **precisely because** `knowledge/*.md` is the source of truth and the database is a derivation.
 The moment the database held data that could not be rebuilt from the corpus, a real migration tool would be needed and `down -v` would stop being a reasonable choice.

-## The code written for a use that does not exist

-There is one exception to declare openly, because it contradicts the rule followed elsewhere.
-The `EmbeddingFiller` port is implemented by `PostgresRepository`, but **no caller uses it**.
-It was written for the migration to a new embedding model described in [The Data Model](#why-three-tables-and-not-one), a procedure that currently has no command to execute it.

-The criterion applied to the rest of the project would have suggested not writing that code until a caller existed.
-An interface with no callers offers no useful abstraction: no test covers it, no usage validates its shape, and nobody has a concrete reason to keep it aligned with the rest of the system.

 ---
 # Glossary